Twitter Chat: In Light of Detroit, What Challenges Do Cities Face Today?

 On Thursday, Aug.
 8, from 1 to 2 p.m.
-EDT, PBS NewsHour in partnership with the Urban Institute hosted a Twitter chat on the economic health of cities.
+EDT, PBS NewsHour in partnership with the Urban Institute will host a Twitter chat on the economic health of cities.
 Also joining us will be Bruce Katz of the Brookings Institution.
-We discussed some of the following questions:
+We hope you participate in our discussion and weigh in on the following questions:

 - What fundamental changes can we expect American cities to undergo in the next generation?